cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_12.md

 * **21 gold, 3 glory**

 #### Turn 1
-* Pay the gold price for an advisor.
+* Pay the gold price for an advisor, unless the advisor has a raid bonus of 2 more than the reputation cost.
 * **Advisor Watchlist** (67% chance of appearing on the winter flop)
    1. The Arsonist
    1. The Advanced Scout